-📦 Custom Components
+📦 Dash Components

-☑️ What is a custom component?
+☑️ What is a Dash component?

-☑️ How to install a custom component.
+☑️ How to install a Dash component.

-☑️ How to use a custom component.
+☑️ How to use a Dash component.

-☑️ How to write custom components.
+☑️ How to write Dash components.

 Basics

-Custom components allow you to extract common logic from entity, block and item files and to generate JSON using JavaScript or TypeScript.
+Dash components allow you to extract common logic from entity, block and item files and to generate JSON using JavaScript or TypeScript.
 They integrate seamlessly into bridge. by appearing alongside Minecraft's built-in components within auto-completions.

 Component Locations

-Custom components are loaded from the components/ folder within your behavior pack.
+Dash components are loaded from the components/

 Installation

-If you do not feel confident in writing your own custom components, you can install pre-written components from bridge.'s extension store.
+If you do not feel confident in writing your own Dash components, you can install pre-written components from bridge.'s extension store.
 Simply select the "components" tab within the sidebar and choose the component you need.

 Usage

-Writing Custom Components
+Writing Dash Components

 Start by creating a JavaScript or TypeScript file within the location described here.
 You can only write a single component per file which should be exported as the default export.